meilisearch/specifications/text/0119-instance-options.md

 ⚠️ This command-line option does not take any values.
 Assigning a value will throw an error.

-Deactivates Meilisearch's built-in telemetry when enabled.
+Deactivates Meilisearch's built-in telemetry collect when enabled.

 ### Dumps destination